motss/nodemod/README.md

 * [polling-observer] - A new way of running polling function with observer pattern
 * [scryptify] - A stronger encryption and decryption in Node.js
 * [signatur] - Sign and unsign HTTP request with ease
-* [utc-date] - Generate UTC dates with various offsets
+* [utc-date] - Generate UTC date with various offsets
+* [utc-time] - Generate UTC time with various offsets

 ## Deno equivalent